rgutzen/rgutzen.github.io/_posts/2021-02-26-fourierland.md

 There are [all kinds of practical considerations](http://www.billconnelly.net/?p=501) for filtering a signal, but here, for better or worse, we take of a bite of the layman's handbook and choose the popular butterworth filter.
 Butter, oh?
 Ah, thank you, butter!

-Applied correctly, the filter will make the unwanted frequency components small.
+Applied correctically, the filter will make the unwanted frequency components small.
 The filter function may be a bit confusing but when you read the documentation, the directions will directly direct you into the right direction.

 ```python
 Fs = num_samples